ngomile/anigrab/README.md

 # anigrab

-Fast and efficient anime downloader that gets the episodes you need very quickly, saving you your precious time and energy.
-Taking inspiration from [anime-downloader](https://github.com/vn-ki/anime-downloader)
+Fast and efficient anime downloader that gets the episodes you need quickly, saving you your precious time and energy.

+## Features:
+* Download anime from various sources such as AnimeOut, GogoAnime, AnimeFlix and more
+* Save the download links of anime episodes to a file
+* Specify the episodes you want to download
+* Configure downloading options and site options
+* intuitively handles any quality from 1080p to even the most elusive ones

 ## Supported Sites
+* animeflix
+* animefreak
 * animeidhentai
 * animekisa
 * animeout
-* animepahe
+* animepahe (Currently Not Working)
 * gogoanime
 * hentaihaven
 * ryuanime

 ## Installation
-You must have nodejs and npm installed on your computer, preferably the more current versions.
+You must have [nodejs and npm](https://nodejs.org/en/) and [aria2c](https://aria2.github.io/) installed on your computer, preferably the more recent versions.
 Type this into your commandline.
 ```
 npm install -g anigrab
 ```